How to Be Immune to Peer Pressure

 - Dr. Caldwell Esselstyn

-And considering that the average person is overweight, has about a 50 percent chance of getting cancer, and has almost a 0% chance of going through life without getting some kind of serious health problem, you are going to have to do something different than the average person if you don't want to end up like the average person.
+And considering that the average person is overweight, has about a 50% chance of getting heart disease, about a 50% chance of getting cancer, about a 40% chance of getting diabetes, and an almost 0% chance of going through life without getting some kind of serious health problem that will require drugs or surgery, please realize that you are going to have to do something different than the average person if you don't want to end up like the average person.

 "The definition of insanity is doing the same thing over and over again and expecting different results."